Cartilage Regeneration (microfracture and Cartilage Transplantations)

 People with knee pain whose knees are deficient in cartilage, those who were born with an abnormal knee structure, and those with a hormonal disorder like Osteochondritis Dessicans which affects the development of the joints and bones may likewise benefit.

-People suffering from Osteoarthritis, particularly the elderly, may be able to benefit from Stem Cell treatment in particular.
+People suffering from Osteoarthritis, particularly the elderly, may be able to benefit from cellular treatment in particular.

 Microfracture is not recommended for those with poorly aligned knees or older patients (usually over age 65) who may have trouble using crutches or following the rehabilitation programme after surgery.
 It is also not recommended for those with rheumatoid arthritis or other diseases affecting the immune system.